alecaguirrem/alecaguirrem/README.md

 # Hi my name is Alejandro Aguirre 👋

+This is just an example # 1

 ## I live in Nuevo León, México.
 I'm 34 (almost 35) years old.

+And this is the next sub example # 2

 ### And i am currently aspiring to become a Data Scientist in the next months.

+And finally a third example # 3
 <!--
 **alecaguirrem/alecaguirrem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.